27 October 2020

 This year is a special year and will be remembered for a long time.
 The Covid-19 pandemic is shaping our professional environment as well as our private lives.
 But life goes on and we need and want to educate ourselves.

-Therefore we offer this year’s pre-conference session of the 23rd APIC/CEFIC Global GMP & Regulatory API Conference also as a Live Online Conference.
-All lectures will be held consecutively and can be attended by all participants – either directly on site in Amsterdam or live online at your screen.
-Register for the pre-conference now and decide how you wish to participate later.
+Therefore we offer this year’s pre-conference session of the 23rd APIC/CEFIC Global GMP & Regulatory API Conference as a Live Online Conference.
+All lectures will be held consecutively and can be attended by all participants live online.

-This pre-conference session ideally complements the following 23rd APIC/CEFIC Global GMP & Regulatory API Conference – onsite in Amsterdam or live online at your desk.
+This pre-conference session ideally complements the following 23rd APIC/CEFIC Global GMP & Regulatory API Conference.

 In June 2018 EU authorities were notified that a Chinese API manufacturer has detected the presence of N-nitrosodimethylamine, NDMA, in batches of Valsartan.
 NDMA is known to be genotoxic and carcinogenic and is classified as a Class 2A carcinogen to humans.
 After a referral under Article 31 of Directive 2001/83/EC the CHMP assessed the impact of the presence of this impurity on the benefit-risk balance of valsartan-containing drug products and issued a recommendation whether the concerning marketing authorisations can still be maintained or should be suspended.